hameelas/phylo-distance-methods/README.md

 The following distance methods are shipped by the repository by default.
 The packages used to run these methods can be found in the `third-party` directory.
 In this project, we add `bash` script support for solutions and the respective scripts for running each third-party method can be found in `solution` directory.
+Before compiling the third-party libraries, you first need to populate their submodules.

+    git submodule init
+    git submodule update

 - RapidNJ: [https://github.com/somme89/rapidNJ](https://github.com/somme89/rapidNJ)